mgurunathreddy/GCIDetection/README.md

 Manually annotated GCI dataset for CMU-ARCTIC dataset [1] is available at http://www.sit.iitkgp.ernet.in/ksrao/gci-goi/egg-gci-goi.html

-Source code is tested in Windows Environment in Matlab 2015A.
+Source code is tested in  Matlab 2015A, Windows Environment.

 [1] J. Kominek and A. W. Black, “The CMU Arctic Speech Databases,” in Fifth ISCA Workshop on Speech Synthesis, 2004.